 Difference Between Marsupials, Placentals and Monotremes Marsupial vs Placental vs Monotreme

 Marsupial, placental and monotreme animals are all mammals.
-All mammals feed their babies milk from their mother’s body.
-They also breathe air, have backbones, are warm-blooded, have a four-chambered heart, and have fur or hair.
+They feed their babies milk, breathe air, have backbones, are warm-blooded, have a four-chambered heart, and have fur or hair.
 The young of most, but not all, mammals are born alive.

 Placentals vs Marsupials vs Monotremes Summary of Differences

 Placental mammals constitute over 5,000 different species of animals and include those as varied as humans, aardvarks, cats, horses, and whales.

 The key characteristic of a placental mammal is that it gives birth to babies that are far more advanced in their development than monotremes and marsupials.
 They do this by developing the baby inside their body in a uterus.
 The baby is attached to the uterus by an umbilical cord, which in turn is attached to an organ called a placenta, which is connected to the mother’s blood supply.
 In this way, the baby gets all the nutrients it needs to grow from its mother’s blood supply.
 Because the offspring of these animals are heavily dependent on the placenta, they are referred to as placental animals.